elecfreaks/learn-en/microbitKit/motor_bit_smart_car/motor_bit_smart_car_case_04.md

 ### Step 2

-At the beginning of our program, we need to create a variable named `away`, which means the distance between  our motor:bit car and the barrier detected.
-We set it to 0.
+At the beginning of our program.

 Set the speed of both motors to 100.